-Northwest Certified Forestry (NCF), our forest stewardship and certification program, exists to help forest owners like you increase the ecological value and economic potential of their land.
+NNRG’s Forestry Program exists to help forest owners increase the ecological value and economic potential of their land.

-Our members own woodlands that represent an incredible diversity of forest communities found in the Pacific Northwest.
+Our members own woodlands that represent the incredible diversity of forest communities found across the Pacific Northwest.
 They span the temperate rainforests of the Hoh River valley to the ponderosa foothills of Leavenworth.
 They range from forests of Port Orford cedar and myrtlewood along the southern Oregon Coast, to the oak woodlands of the Willamette Valley and San Juan Islands.
-They include groves of giant western red cedar tucked into the Willapa Hills and along the flanks of Mount Baker.
+They include groves of giant western redcedar tucked into the Willapa Hills and along the flanks of Mount Baker.
 And of course, all of our members grow Douglas-fir, the iconic species that unifies our region.

 Membership connects you to unique resources, expert consultation, educational workshops, learning tours, as well as access to Forest Stewardship Council® certification.
-Through the NCF network, people make friends and acquaintance with those who share similar passions and challenges.
-At every level of membership, we look forward to working with you to help forests thrive!
+Through the NNRG network, people make friends and acquaintance with those who share similar passions and challenges.
+At every level of membership, we look forward to working with you to help forests thriveB

 Forest landowners in Oregon and Washington, including families, small businesses, youth camps, land trusts, conservation groups, tribes, and public land managers, who are interested in Forest Stewardship Council® (FSC®) certification, the gold-standard of sustainable ecological forestry.
 NNRG manages an FSC group certificate to provide certification services at a significantly lower cost.
 Learn more about getting certified.

 Benefits & Services

 Initial Fee / Annual Renewal

 Initial Fee / Annual Renewal with Management Activity / Annual Renewal Limited Management Activity

 Large (>200 acres) – Negotiated